 - Giving and receiving feedback and constructive criticism while collaborating with others

-- Working independently in a disciplined, structured and focused manner, and keeping deadlines and formalities
+- Working independently in a disciplined, structured, and focused manner, as well as keeping deadlines and formalities

 You can read more about your general academic skills in your program curriculum.

 Your subject-specific competences are unique to your particular educational program.
 We can also call them "technical" skills that make you able to manage a certain job or specific tasks.
 They are what you have learned in the courses you have taken and the knowledge you have gained from them.

 They are often the easiest competences to name, as you can go through your course list and see what you have learned.
 What topics and themes have you been through?
 Look through the course descriptions and write them down.